PlasmaEngine/PlasmaDocs/docs/Manual/graphics/graphical.markdown

 # Graphical
-All [graphical](https://github.com/PlasmaEngine/PlasmaDocs/blob/master/code_reference/class_reference/graphical.markdown) components�2D and 3D alike�inherit from the Graphical base class.
+All [graphical](https://github.com/PlasmaEngine/PlasmaDocs/blob/master/code_reference/class_reference/graphical.markdown) components 2D and 3D alike inherit from the Graphical base class.
 As a result there are a number of properties that all graphical components have in common.

 # ViewCulling